 A lot has happened in the past ten years for cyber intrusions and data breaches.
 We want to round out the end of the decade with our top 3 cyber intrusions.

-In the book “Countdown to Zero Day,” by Kim Zetter, she mentioned that when Symantec was the first malware of it’s kind to cause physical damage to something.
+In the book “Countdown to Zero Day,” by Kim Zetter, she mentioned that Stuxnet was the first malware of it’s kind to cause physical damage to something in a real world attack.
 Through her research she found that Project Aurora, that was conducted at Idaho National Laboratory, was the first documented piece of code that could destroy a physical machine.
 Click here to see it on YouTube.

 Sony Pictures Hack: 2014